 Internal Medicine - Boise

-Residents in the University of Washington Boise Internal Medicine Residency Program train at all three of the major hospitals in Boise, Idaho – the Boise Veterans Affairs Medical Center (BVAMC), Saint Alphonsus Regional Medical Center (SARMC), and St. Luke’s Regional Medical Center (SLRMC).
+The Boise Internal Medicine Residency Program became the second residency program under the UW umbrella in 2011.
+Our mission is to train superb physicians for Idaho and its neighboring states with a focus on practice in general ineternal medicne.
+Residents train at all three of the major hospitals in Boise, Idaho – the Boise Veterans Affairs Medical Center (BVAMC), Saint Alphonsus Regional Medical Center (SARMC), and St. Luke’s Regional Medical Center (SLRMC).
 The unique patient populations at each of these hospitals help to provide a well-rounded resident education.

 The Division of Dermatology Residency Program offers challenging opportunities for career development in academic dermatology.
 A flexible program provides excellent clinical training in dermatology and allows individuals to develop special interests and expertise in a variety of basic and clinical research disciplines related to dermatology.

 The standard training track is three years of clinically oriented training with the trainee rotating through all the hospitals in the University of Washington system, as well as the Puget Sound Veterans Hospital and Seattle Children's Hospital.
 The curriculum includes clinical training by full-time faculty and over two dozen clinical faculty, outpatient clinics, hospital ward rounds, and teaching conferences.
 The program allows graduated responsibility for patient care, satisfies the requirements of the American Board of Dermatology, and is currently accredited by the Accreditation Council for Graduate Medical Education (ACGME.)